by Sasha Alyson

 By the same token, the U.N. says all the right things about quality education.
 But just as my instincts want the salt, the fat, and the crunch, the United Nations is driven by powerful forces which want education in developing countries to remain weak.
 Here are three of those forces:

 Donor interests.
 U.N. activities are largely funded by Western money.
 The donors either like the status quo, or wish to shape it to their benefit.
 A generation from now they do not want their own children to compete on a level playing field with well-educated Pakistanis and Ugandans who are seeking jobs, starting businesses, and controlling their own governments.

 Staff self-interest.
 U.N. staff members are not trying to work themselves out of a well-paying job.
 Even someone who will retire next month, with a nice pension, is surrounded by friends and colleagues who depend on U.N. jobs continuing indefinitely.
-That creates subtle but powerful peer pressure to go through the right motions, but never fix the underlying problems.
+That creates powerful peer pressure to go through the right motions, but never fix the underlying problems.

 Institutional self-interest.
 The instincts of every large institution push for self-preservation.
 That’s why whistle-blowers at big institutions – whether the U.N., or the Catholic Church — face fierce resistance.(5) Institutions are driven to grow, to broaden their fiefdoms.
 The U.N. had 8 development goals and 21 targets for 2000-2015.
 For 2015-2030, that grew to 17 goals and 169 targets.
 The U.N. does not want children in the former colonies to develop a habit of asking awkward questions and thinking for themselves.
 It does not want them to develop the initiative and self-confidence to become adults who one day say, “You’ve worn out your welcome.
 Go home.”